bogeeee/restfuncs/readme.md

 * `corsReadToken` (**used by restfuncs-client**) This is a safer mode which works around this unclear in-spec/in-practice situation.
 The client must (if not already clear by `Origin` or `Referrer` headers) prove to have made a successful read, before the call is allowed to execute.
    In detail (if you want to implement it yourself):
   - The Client calls the `getCorsReadToken()` service method to get a token string.
 Every service has that method inherited from the RestService base class.
 This the *read-proof*.
-  - Every http request now includes the parameters `csrfProtection=corsReadToken&corsReadToken=<the token>`. _I.e. here in the query but you can also pass them as headers or like any [usual named parameters](#rest-interface)._ See the `devForceTokenCheck` option for development.
+  - Every http request now includes the parameters `csrfProtectionMode=corsReadToken&corsReadToken=<the token>`. _I.e. here in the query but you can also pass them as headers or like any [usual named parameters](#rest-interface)._ See the `devForceTokenCheck` option for development.

 * `csrfToken`
   Strictly checks for a token that's been delivered in the start page (by your implementation).
 It's checked on every call / every session access _(enforced by client / enforced by server)_.
 The advantage is just that it relies less on in-depth defence / reflection of browser-behaviour and is commonly considered a simple-and-effective industry standard.
   - You deliver/embed the csrfToken, which you've got from `restService.getCsrfToken(req: Request)`, inside your *main / index.html* page.
 This is the tricky/inconvenient part, cause you usually use some web packer.
-  - When using the restfuncs client, you pass it to the options via {csrfProtection:"csrfToken", csrfToken: theToken}.
+  - When using the restfuncs client, you pass it to the options via {csrfProtectionMode:"csrfToken", csrfToken: theToken}.
-  - With plain fetch requests, you include the parameters: `csrfProtection=csrfToken&csrfToken=<the token>`. _I.e. here in the query but you can also pass them as headers or like any [usual named parameters](#rest-interface)_.
+  - With plain fetch requests, you include the parameters: `csrfProtectionMode=csrfToken&csrfToken=<the token>`. _I.e. here in the query but you can also pass them as headers or like any [usual named parameters](#rest-interface)_.